Bigg-Iron/Alox_and_Renzo_Repo/README.md

 # Alox_and_Renzo_Repo

+## This repo is a place for us to store our cursed ideas

-*Patient: "My body hurts"
+>Patient: "My body hurts"
+>

-Doctor: "Your bones are haunted, drink this bottle of mercury and call me in the morning"*
+>Doctor: "Your bones are haunted, drink this bottle of mercury and call me in the morning"

- This repo is a place for us to store our cursed ideas